alexwlchan/alexwlchan.net/src/_articles/2021/2021-09-29-septembrse.md

 ---
-layout: post
+layout: article
 date: 2021-09-29 20:23:05 +00:00
 title: "SeptembRSE: Missing narratives in discussions around diversity and inclusion"
-tags:
+topics:
-  - talks
+  - Inclusion and accessibility
-  - inclusion
+  - Talks I've given
-old_syntax_highlighting: true
 ---

 Yesterday I was part of a panel on [missing narratives around diversity inclusion][panel_link] as part of SeptembRSE, a conference for Research Software Engineers.